AlephAlpha/apgluxe_offline/README.md

     git clone https://gitlab.com/apgoucher/apgmera.git

+Then you can compile the search program using:

+    ./recompile.sh

-Then, if the online repository is updated at all, you can update your local copy in-place by running:
+If the online repository is updated at all, you can update your local copy in-place by running:

     git pull origin master